robhami/ZTM_face_recog/02_face_recog.md

 <FaceRecognition imageUrl={this.state.imageUrl}/>

 ```
-Then in FAceREcognition component can use imageUrl as the source by adding it as function parameter and image src:
+Then in FaceRecognition component can use imageUrl as the source by adding it as function parameter and image src:
 ```
 const FaceRecognition = ({imageUrl}) => {
 	return (